 \subsection{Space Charge Limit}

-At injection energy, beam loss and emittance growth in synchrotrons are often dominated by the space charge induced crossing of linear and nonlinear error resonances.
+At injection energy, beam loss and emittance growth in synchrotrons are often dominated by the space-charge-induced crossing of linear and nonlinear error resonances.
 Assuming that structure resonances can be avoided and only the Montague resonances remains, like in SIS100, a transverse space charge limit can be defined as the maximum bunch intensity corresponding to a given tolerable beam loss or emittance growth.
 Usually the limit is given in terms of the (incoherent) space charge tune shift, corresponding to this maximum intensity.
 Depending on the circumference and the specific conditions the space charge limit will differ for different synchrotrons.
-In the literature on can find more simplistic space charge limits for synchrotrons, such as a frequently quoted maximum incoherent space charge tune shift of $-\Delta Q^{SC}\lesssim 0.25$ (see discussion in Ref.~\cite{Weng1987} and references therein).
+In the literature on can find more simplistic space charge limits for synchrotrons, such as a frequently quoted maximum incoherent space charge tune shift of $-\Delta Q^\text{SC}\lesssim 0.25$ (see discussion in Ref.~\cite{Weng1987} and references therein).
 Experience from existing synchrotrons shows that the maximum space charge tune shift is not a hard number and is, to date, not possible to accurately predict based only on theory or simulations.
 One reason for this shortcoming can be the incomplete information on the underlying magnet error model, especially the nonlinear error resonances.
 Also the degree of coherent response with space charge can play a role.